-A: 3-5 years.
+A: For most students, 3-5 years.
 The course work can be completed in two or three years.
-The dissertation phase may take a year or longer.
+The final writing phase may take a year or longer.

-A: Required seminars will meet three weekends during the semester in a two-year cycle.
-Reading colloquia will be offered in one-day workshops during the summer.
-Week-long workshops will be offered during the summer and in January.
-Elective seminars will be offered different times depending on the major.
-A complete two-year schedule is available upon request.
+A: Required seminars will meet four days or evenings during the semester (usually a Friday evening) in a two-year cycle.
+Program workshops are scheduled either once or twice annually.
+Elective seminars will be offered different times depending on the selected seminars.
+A complete schedule is available upon request.

-A: Tuition and fees for the Ed.D. are based on per credit rates for research doctoral hours.
-Annual fees and tuition information for a research doctoral degree can be found here .
-Additional doctoral program fee information can be found in the NOBTS graduate catalog.
+A: Tuition and fees for the Ed.D. are based on per credit rates.
+Annual fees and tuition information for the EdD degree can be found here .
+The anticipated expenses broken down into categories and the approximate total cost for the EdD program can be found here .
+Additional doctoral program fee information can be found in the NOBTS graduate catalog